Last Updated: August 07, 2018

 Exchange Rate Used: INR 1 = US$ 0.015 as on March 04, 2018

-Note: * Capacity from RES is 62.85 GW as of December 2017, 1- According to Renewable Energy Country Attractiveness index by EY; 2- As per data from the Economic Survey; 3- As per the Confederation of Indian Industry's (CII) report titled 'State Renewable Energy Policies: A Comparative Study' ;*According to the Bloomberg New Energy Outlook 2017; ** Data from Venture Intelligence; 4 – as per Greentech Media; 5 – Greenpeace India
+Note: 1- According to Renewable Energy Country Attractiveness index by EY; 2- As per data from the Economic Survey; 3- As per the Confederation of Indian Industry's (CII) report titled 'State Renewable Energy Policies: A Comparative Study' ;*According to the Bloomberg New Energy Outlook 2017; ** Data from Venture Intelligence; 4 – as per Greentech Media; 5 – Greenpeace India

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.